 21. Maintains Healthy Skin

 As stated earlier, squash is an excellent source of vitamin A. It has beta-carotene that gets converted into vitamin A within the body.
-Being a powerful antioxidant, vitamin A is required for maintaining proper health and integrity of skin.
+Being a powerful antioxidant, vitamin A is required for maintaining proper health and integrity of the skin.

 22. Prevents Skin Aging